 Applications of probability and statistics in the applied health sciences.
-Probability distributions, estimation and tests for one-, two-, and paired samples, linear regression, correlation, and ANOVA.
+Probability distributions, esti-mation and tests for one-, two-, and paired samples, linear regression, correlation, and ANOVA.
 Use of statistical software.
 Critical appraisal of statistical methods in the biomedical literature.

-Advanced Biostatistics
+808B Advanced Biostatistics

 Fall.
-3(3-0) P: EPI 810 or concurrently or approval of department RB: Preparation in mathematics and statistics as reflected by previous degree program transcript and a designated score on the quantitative section of the GRE test.
-R: Open to graduate students in the Department of Epidemiology and Biostatistics.
-Approval of department.
+3(3-0) P: EPI 810 or concurrently or approval of department RB: Linear algebra, calculus.
+R: Open to graduate students in the Biostatistics Major or in the Epidemiology Major or approval of department.